 C: Taking Action Skills, thinking, product creation ATL skills applied to the creation of the product, evidence of thinking about decisions made

-D: Reflecting Product quality, personal growth Honest evaluation of the product against the original goal, reflection on what the project revealed about the student as a learner
+D: Reflecting Product quality, personal growth Honest evaluation of the product against the original goal, reflection on what the project revealed about the learner as a learner

 Vague goals harm later progress (Wiggins, 1998).
 Learners with clear goals plan better and produce stronger work.
 Supervisors who focus on goal setting save time for everyone (Wiggins, 1998).